 It couldn't be on purpose.
 Sora's report of their meet-up at Seaside Terrace had been nothing but positive.
 She'd definitely heard the phrases "she has a warm heart" and "I like how I feel when I'm with her" mentioned.
 Yes, there'd been some talk of geographical distance and conflicting personality traits, but so what.
 Mimi managed to keep in touch with her Japanese friends no problem, even after living in the US for years.
 Long distance was a problem, but not an insurmountable one.
 As for the rest, differences were what made people fun.
 Mimi knew her share of people.
 No one wanted to date themself.
 Except Narcissus.
 And Gilderoy Lockhart.

 She only had a couple days left before a plane came to fly her across the ocean, to New York and soft pretzels and goggle-eyed pigeons whose vapid fearlessness around humans made it a miracle they hadn't gone the way of the dodo.
 Part of her was ready to go home.
 Maria had emailed her about a Green Day concert in a few weeks.
 And track and field would resume when school did.

 But ever since this trouble in Digiworld began, the thought of going home left her with a hollow feeling.
-Like once Tokyo harbor vanished from the plane window, everything she'd done this summer would disappear with it.
+Like once Tokyo harbor vanished from the plane window, everything that had happened this summer would disappear with it.
 Like it wouldn't be real.
 Track meets, homework, shopping with Maria, the homecoming dance.
 That was the life waiting for her in New York.

 She needed an anchor in this life.

-Finally her chance came when the last of the sunset had drained away, the sky a serene indigo mantle.
-While Mimi was helping Palmon clean her vines of s'more damage, Hikari came by passing out packets of sparklers.
+Finally her chance came when the last of the sunset had drained away, leaving the sky a serene indigo mantle.
+While Mimi helped Palmon clean her vines of s'mores damage, Hikari came by passing out packets of sparklers.
 She looked around for Jou and realized she'd lost sight of him.

 "Hikari-chan, where's Jou-senpai?"